Guide to Value-Based Hospice Care (2022)

 - Medicare Advantage Hospice Carve-in: Allows Medicare Advantage Organizations (MAOs) to directly contract with hospice providers and offer the hospice benefit to MA beneficiaries bridging the gap between curative and hospice care.

-- Primary Care First (SIP): Incentivizes advanced primary care clinicians to achieve patient-centered care that reduces acute hospital utilization and per person costs. *Currently paused for review.
+- Primary Care First (SIP): Incentivizes advanced primary care clinicians to achieve patient-centered care that reduces acute hospital utilization and per person costs. *As of November 30th, 2021 CMS has decided to cancel the Serious Illness Population (SIP) payment option.

 |Direct Contracting||MA Hospice Carve-in||Primary Care First (SIP)|